Hom schemes for algebraic groups: Introduction

 \subsection{Acknowledgements}

 Work on this paper was originally motivated by joint work with Jeremy Booher and Shiang Tang on Galois deformation theory \cite{booher-tang}, and I thank them for a pleasant and fruitful collaboration.
 I thank Michel Brion, Brian Conrad, and Benjamin Martin for helpful comments and questions which improved this paper.
+Finally, I thank the referee for a close reading of this paper, which I believe substantially improved its clarity.
+This material is partially based upon work supported by the National Science Foundation under Award No.\ 2402231.